DBI module provides a generic interface

 For an example of reading options from option files, see Section 5.3.4, “Using Client Programs in a Multiple-Server Environment”.

 For secure coding tips, see Section 6.1.1, “Security Guidelines”.

 For debugging tips, see Section 184.108.40.206, “Debugging mysqld under gdb”.

 For some Perl-specific environment variables, see Section 2.11, “Environment Variables”.

-For considerations for running on Mac OS X, see Section 2.4.5, “Using the Bundled MySQL on Mac OS X Server”.
+For considerations for running on OS X, see Section 2.4, “Installing MySQL on OS X”.